back to the MAIN INDEX

 In the 19th century the "district master" charge was turned into "president of the district".

-The caporione often called on the rione's young men, either individually or in gangs, as a "district army": their service enhanced their social prestige and respect among the local people.
+The caporione often called on the rione's young men, either individually or in gangs, as a 'district army': their service enhanced their social prestige and respect among the local people.

 In fact, while neighbor comradeship was common within the boundaries of a given district, a certain rivalry sometimes existed among the inhabitants of different rioni, especially larger and popular ones, such as Monti and Trastevere.